-All other matters to be voted on at the annual meeting require the favorable vote of a majority of the votes cast on the applicable matter, at the meeting electronically or by proxy, for approval.
+All other matters to be voted on at the annual meeting require the favorable vote of a majority of the votes cast on the applicable matter at the meeting, electronically or by proxy, for approval.
+With respect to Proposal 3, in the event that no option receives the favorable vote of a majority of votes cast, the option of one year, two years or three years that receives the highest number of votes cast by shareholders will be considered the preferred frequency of the shareholders.

-Any abstentions or broker non-votes are not votes cast for purposes of Proposals 1, 2 and 3 and do not count either for or against those proposals.
-Accordingly, abstentions and broker non-votes will not affect the outcome of Proposals 1, 2 or 3.
+Any abstentions or broker non-votes are not votes cast for purposes of Proposals 1, 2, 3 and 4 and do not count either for or against those proposals.
+Accordingly, abstentions and broker non-votes will not affect the outcome of Proposals 1, 2, 3 or 4.